 Paper 2: Biological Diversity – 2h15, 100 marks

 Paper 3: Unified Biology – 1h30, 70 marks

 Practical Endorsement to report student’s competency in carrying out experimental work.

 Students are taught by a team of highly skilled specialist teachers who have vast experience of teaching Biology A level.
 The department is well resourced and we regularly carry out a range of exciting practical activities.
 We also offer a range of super-curricular activities including visits to University Biology Departments, The Body Worlds Exhibition in London and students can take part in Journal Club.
 We are an extremely supportive department, with weekly support and catch up sessions offered to all students.

 Expectations of students:

 Students must be prepared to work independently and meet deadlines.
-They must remain focused in lessons and be well organized.
+They must remain focused in lessons and be well organised.
 Students need to develop the skills of reading for understanding and writing with precision.
 Students do not have to study A level Chemistry to do well in A level Biology as appropriate Chemistry concepts are taught within the course.